majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![Mersin](/assets/img/article_imgs/turkey-roadtrip/0-mersin.jpg)

-we start the journey in the mediterranean city of Mersin, I borrow my uncle's vehicle and we hit the beautiful road.
+we start the journey in the mediterranean city of Mersin and hit the road going North to the heart of Anatolia.

 ![Adana-Erdemli Highway](/assets/img/article_imgs/turkey-roadtrip/1-road.jpeg)

 The plan is to explore the Kapadokya region, stop by Kayseri, then come back to Adana and eventually Mersin.

-Across Kapadokya I'm most looking forward to exploring the ruins in Göreme, Nevşehir, Derinkuyu Underground City and everything in between.
+I'm most looking forward to exploring the ruins in Göreme, Nevşehir, Derinkuyu Underground City and everything in between.

 Our planned journey looks something like this: